It’s time to examine Mehta’s second video containing short arguments against God’s existence. Will it be an improvement? Let’s see.

 9. Pediatric cancer

-And?
-I’ve essentially covered this already in a prior post, so I don’t see a need to answer it again.
+This is another form of the natural evil side of the argument of evil, which I covered already in a prior post, so I don’t see a need to answer it again.

 10. Unconditional love shouldn’t come with a list of conditions.

 This is a misconception regarding Christian loyalty and service.
 We’ve given a related answer here.
-In truth, only entrance into the covenant is unconditional, after that loyalty and service are required and expected of us.
+Only the entrance into the covenant is unconditional after that loyalty and service are required and expected of us.
 I believe Hemant is confusing love for reward here as if God’s love is to always bless and withhold discipline no matter what the client does.
 This simply isn’t so.

 11. Every supposed miracle gets debunked eventually.

 It’s worth asking how a miracle becomes debunked, exactly.
 Say, if someone has had a physical problem for their entire life and one day it suddenly disappears, does the miracle become debunked if we find a medical reason for the disappearance?
 Why is it a requirement that we cannot see how God does things?
 If we can see how God healed him/her does it cease to be a miracle?
 I don’t believe so.
 Mehta is simply spinning a false narrative here.

 12. The Ten Commandments he gave left off Don’t Rape and Slavery’s Not Okay.